 Our Supply Chain

 Our Standard Conditions of Purchase includes a clause regarding compliance with laws.
-Supplier compliance with our Standard Conditions of Purchase are reviewed and considered during the supplier due diligence, selection and approval process and during ongoing supplier management and quality assurance.
+Supplier compliance with our Standard Conditions of Purchase is reviewed and considered during the supplier due diligence, selection and approval process and during ongoing supplier management and quality assurance.

 To ensure all those in our supply chain and contractors comply with our values we flow down the requirements of the Act to all Sub-contractors and have in place a supply chain compliance programme.
 We expect all those in our supply chain and contractors comply with our values.